Jasmine-yz/Cyclistic_Case_Study/README.md

 <img width="1008" alt="Screenshot 2024-08-07 at 21 30 09" src="https://github.com/user-attachments/assets/ce67d387-9878-4297-8319-ead91d6cf51e">

 Interestingly, our analysis reveals that casual riders have significantly longer trip durations compared to annual members.
-Specifically, 75% of casual rider trips last less than 24 minutes, 75% of member rider trips last less than 14 mins.
+Specifically, Casual riders not only have a higher average ride duration but also a higher median and 75th percentile ride durations.
+This suggests that Casual riders generally take longer trip.

 - **Rides counts and duration by bike types**